JohnCanessa/LongestAbsoluteFilePath/README.md

 # LongestAbsoluteFilePath
-This is my solution for LeetCode 388.
+This is my solution in C# and Java for LeetCode 388.
 Longest Absolute File Path problem.
 The problem is rated with Difficulty: Medium.

 If interested in the problem, I invite you to visit the LeetCode site and get the